GraduateNU

 Project Overview

-As the lead UI/UX designer on GraduateNU, a Sandbox project at Northeastern University, I mentored another designer and designed new features as well as improved upon existing designs to ship with developers.
+As the lead UI/UX designer on GraduateNU, a Sandbox Software Consultancy project at Northeastern University, I mentored another designer, designed new features, and improved upon existing designs to ship with developers.
 I participated in weekly crit meetings with designers and my team of developers to discuss project implementation following 2 week sprints.

 Try it here: https://graduatenu.com/